-A non-refundable processing fee of \$45 is required for application for admission to graduate study under the Faculty of Arts and Sciences.
+A non-refundable processing fee of \$45 is required for application for admission to graduate study in Arts and Sciences.
 This fee is not credited to the student's account.
 There is not an application fee for admission as an unclassified (post-baccalaureate) student.